Exchangeable pairs, switchings, and random regular graphs: Introduction

 \section{Introduction}

-One of the statistics commonly studied in random matrix theory is the \emph{linear eigenvalue functional}.
-If $\lambda_1,\ldots,\lambda_n$ are the eigenvalues of a random matrix, one tries to answer questions about the random variable $\sum_{i=1}^n f(\lambda_i)$ for some function $f$, typically as $n$ tends to infinity.
+Suppose that $\lambda_1,\ldots,\lambda_n$ are the eigenvalues of an $n\times n$ random matrix.
+The random variable $\sum_{i=1}^n f(\lambda_i)$ for a given function $f$ is known as a \emph{linear eigenvalue statistic}, and it is a common object of study in random matrix theory, typically as $n$ tends to infinity.

-Suppose that $G$ is chosen uniformly at random from the space of all simple $d$-regular graphs on $n$ vertices, and consider its adjacency matrix.
-Brendan McKay determined the first-order behavior of its linear eigenvalue functionals, showing that $n^{-1}\sum_{i=1}^n f(\lambda_i)$ converged in probability to a deterministic limit \cite{McK}.
-In \cite{DJPP}, the second-order behavior of linear eigenvalue functionals was computed for a slightly different model of random regular graph.
-The motivating goal of this paper is to extend these second-order results to the uniform model, which we achieve in Theorems~\ref{thm:dfixedlimit} and \ref{thm:dgrowslimit}.
+Let $G$ be chosen uniformly at random from the space of all simple $d$-regular graphs on $n$ vertices, and consider its adjacency matrix.
+Brendan McKay determined the first-order behavior of its linear eigenvalue statistics, showing that $n^{-1}\sum_{i=1}^n f(\lambda_i)$ converged in probability to a deterministic limit as $n\to\infty$ \cite{McK}.
+In \cite{DJPP}, the second-order behavior of linear eigenvalue statistics was computed for a slightly different model of random regular graph, with improved results given in \cite[Chapter~3]{Elliot}.
+The motivating goal of this paper is to prove similar results for uniformly chosen random regular graphs, which we carry out in Theorems~\ref{thm:dfixedlimit} and~\ref{thm:dgrowslimit}.

 We will defer further discussion of this problem and its background until Section~\ref{sec:eigenvalues}.
-Until then, we discuss several combinatorial and probabilistic results that are interesting in their own right and that we will achieve along the way.
-Let $\Cy{k}$ denote the number of cycles of length $k$ in the random graph $G$.
+Until then, we discuss several combinatorial and probabilistic results interesting in their own right that we will achieve along the way.
+Let $\Cy{k}$ denote the number of cycles of length $k$ in the random regular graph $G$.
 The distribution of these random variables has been studied since \cite{Bol80,Wor81}, where it was proven that $(\Cy{3},\ldots,\Cy{r})$ converges in law to a vector of independent Poisson random variables as $n$ tends to infinity, with $r$ held fixed.
 As early as \cite{McK}, the cycle counts of a graph have been used to investigate properties of the graph's eigenvalues.
 We take this approach as well, converting our original problem into one of accurately estimating the distribution of this random vector.